 Materials | Stainless steel |

-5. Didikit Garbage Disposal Wireless Switch Kit
+Didikit Garbage Disposal Wireless Switch Kit

-Best Wireless Garbage Disposal Switch
+Best Wireless Switch

 If you want a wireless garbage disposal switch, we recommend the Didikit switch kit.
 Wireless switches are the safest option, especially if you have kids.
 You can keep the switch out of reach from them so they can’t play with the garbage disposal.

 This particular switch prides itself on its safety features.
-All you need to do is plug it in.
-No need to drill holes or run wires.
+All you need to do is plug it in: no need to drill holes or run wires.
 Then, when it’s installed, simply turn it on with a single push of a button.

 Another safety feature to note is the fact that there’s no risk of electrical shock when you operate the controller with wet hands, unlike some other switches.